imrealrahul9/TaskManager_assessment/README.md

 TaskManager Backend

 This is a Spring Boot application designed to manage tasks.
-It includes features such as task creation, task assignment to users, pagination, filtering, and sorting.
+It includes features such as task creation, task assignment to users.

 Features

 CRUD operations for tasks and users.
-Pagination, filtering, and sorting for task retrieval.
 RESTful API integration.
 Timezone handling for task creation.
 Requirements